Our Story

 Philanthropy:

-Global philanthropy, or global social investing also known as impact investing, is a growing field with numerous players and a variety of approaches.
+Global philanthropy is a growing field with numerous players and a variety of approaches.
 To support a better understanding of this field, GPP has conducted original research, highlighted organizations who undertake best practices in philanthropy, and connected philanthropists and potential philanthropists with shared interests for engagement.
-Browse our website library to read our original research and reports.

-In addition to Philanthropy, GPP focused on sustainability and climate change in the Midwest and the establishment of biodiversity projects in Panama.
+In addition to Philanthropy, GPP focused on sustainability and climate change, especially in the Midwest.

 Climate & Sustainability: